Rose-njeru/Retail-Transactions-Analysis/README.md

 + A time series decomposition is a process of breaking down a time series into its constituent parts such as trend, seasonality, and residuals.
 The decomposition can be performed using various statistical models, but one of the most common approaches is to use the STL (Seasonal and Trend decomposition using Loess) method.

 **Trend**
++ Calculating the average total amount for each month, and then using a linear regression to estimate the trend.
 ``` sql
 WITH raw_data AS(
 SELECT